Thoracic Outlet Syndrome

 Treatment

-Treatment depends on the symptoms that you have.
+Treatment depends on the symptoms.
 In most cases, TOS is treated with pain medicine and physical therapy.

 Medication